zakzc/mypersonalpage/DevNotes_MyPortfolio.md

 - Add Google Analytics with React-ga
 - Deploy it (Firebase).

+steps.

+1. npm run build and it created build folder
+2. firebase init , select hosting
+3. What do you want to use as your public directory? build
+4. Configure as a single-page app (rewrite all urls to /index.html)?
+Yes
+5. File build/index.html already exists.
+Overwrite?
+No
+6. and then finally firebase deploy

+Note: remember to build everytime first, of it will deploying the older version of the site.

 ### Future implementations
 - Incorporate a blog, with a backend using Node.